Planning For The Future

 St Luke’s is proud to be an Anglican school with ambition to afford young men and women the best educational opportunity in the region.
 During 2014, the 2015 to 2019 strategic plan was developed in consultation with stakeholders and rolled out at the school council meeting on Tuesday 28 October 2014.
 The strategic plan defines strategies for future directions and resource allocation over the coming five years.
 It also forms the basis around which the annual school improvement plan is set.

 The 2020 to 2024 Strategic Plan will be developed during the course of 2019 to be implemented in the beginning of 2020.
-The 2016 Annual School Improvement Plan was developed in accordance to the 2015 to 2019 Strategic Plan.

 The St Luke's master plan is set to be revised and updated in 2017 providing us with a fresh, long-term direction for the school.
 The underlying motivation for creating a master plan is our pursuit of refinement in the school environment as well as our ambition to offer the best possible teaching and learning facilities to our students.

-Four major building projects have dramatically changed the appearance of the School and improved the capacity for staff to deliver lessons in modern, state-of-the-art learning spaces.
+Several major building projects have dramatically changed the appearance of the School and improved the capacity for staff to deliver lessons in modern, state-of-the-art learning spaces.

-The recently constructed Performing Arts Centre brought all the performance subjects together in one place and proudly offers purpose-built spaces for classroom music lessons, small performance practice, drama and dance.
+The Performing Arts Centre brought all the performance subjects together in one place and proudly offers purpose-built spaces for classroom music lessons, small performance practice, drama and dance.
 The jewel in the Performing Arts Center’s crown is a multi-purpose performance space that can seat 154 people in tiered seating.

 Two purpose-built state-of-the-art senior secondary science classrooms have now opened, increasing the number of labs on campus to five.